sec10/Google-Data-Analytics-Capstone-Project/README.md

 The median ride length were the longest in April and May for customers and June, July, and August for subscribers.

+<b>5.
+Top 5 pick up locations and drop off locations of customers and subscribers:</b>